-The control functions shall be performed at the following levels:
+The control functions shall be performed at the following levels5:

-- Independent auditors who will be selected by the project beneficiaries and who will be responsible for expenditure verification at the project level; - MA and the JTS-IB who will be assisted by the Control Contact Points (CCP) in each country: - o Control Contact Point in Poland located in the Center of European Projects; - Control Contact Point in Belarus located in the Center for International Technical Assistance of the European Union in Belarus; - Control Contact Point in Ukraine located in the Ministry of Finance of Ukraine.
+- Independent auditors who will be selected by the project beneficiaries and who will be responsible for expenditure verification at the project level; - MA and the JTS-IB who will be assisted by the Control Contact Points (CCP) in each country: - o Control Contact Point in Poland located in the Center of European Projects; - Control Contact Point in Belarus located in the Center for International Technical Assistance of the European Union in Belarus; - o Control Contact Point in Ukraine located in the Ministry of Finance of Ukraine.

-The audit functions shall be performed by the following institutions:
+The audit functions shall be performed by the following institutions6:

-- Audit Authority (AA) General Inspector of Treasury Control in the Ministry of Finance of the Republic of Poland; - Group of Auditors (GoA) which shall be composed by the following members: - o Poland shall be represented by the Ministry of Finance;

-- o Belarus shall be represented by the Ministry of Finance; - o Ukraine shall be represented by the Accounting Chamber.
+- Audit Authority (AA) Head of the National Revenue Administration; - Group of Auditors (GoA) which shall be composed by the following members: - o Poland shall be represented by the Head of the National Revenue Administration; - o Belarus shall be represented by the Ministry of Finance; - O Ukraine shall be represented by the Accounting Chamber.